 The American Oystercatcher occurs primarily on the shell-rimmed barrier islands off the delta, especially in or near the Chandeleur Chain, where it nests in small numbers.
 It is assumed to be a permanent resident, but since its favored habitat is little visited in winter, this remains an assumption.
 It has been found on the west shore of Lake Borgne, e.g., Shell Beach, on at least three occasions.
 There is one New Orleans record, which is one of the few actual winter records for southeast Louisiana, on January 21, 1983 at Lakefront Airport (DC), following unusually high tides in St. Bernard Parish, from whence come most of the records.
-The only other "inland" record is from the east side of L. Pontchartrain, in St. Tammany Parish on Sep.
-29+/- (Dan Lane), following Hurricane Georges An early "spring" record for Southeast Louisiana is March 2, 1991 on Grand Terre Is.
+The only other inland record is from the east side of L. Pontchartrain, in St. Tammany Parish on Sep.
+29+/- (Dan Lane), following Hurricane Georges An early spring record for Southeast Louisiana is March 2, 1991 on Grand Terre Is.
 (RDP,NN,BA,CF)..
-There are recent records for Grand Isle: May 30, 1992 (Joe Kleiman, D. Roark), and(DM,...?), (RDP,PW,DM)...and April 7, 2001 at Fourchon Beach (DM--2); 11 May 2003, Fourchon Beach (RDP--3).
+There are several records from Grand Isle yearly, especially at the extreme east end and aamong recent records are May 30, 1992 (Joe Kleiman, D. Roark),(RDP,PW,DM), April 7, 2001 at Fourchon Beach (DM--2); 11 May 2003, Fourchon Beach (RDP--3), Oct.
+14, 2012 (PW,DM,RDP-4).
 High count is 46 along the Mississippi River Gulf Outlet, on......
 (DM,RDP,BR).